VaqueroFontenla/dorcas-s4-udaMap/README.md

 Map component of Urban Data Analytics.
 You can recieve the coordinates from other UDA's components or external components.
 Ir shows the address that it recieves from other components with a POI (or Marker) in a map.
 If you click on the POI it will show you de information of that point.

-# Getting Started with Uda Search Box
+# Getting Started with Uda Map

 ### Prerrequisites